What is Pupil Premium Funding?

 - Provide additional intervention support to Year 7 pupils in small targeted groups.
 These sessions were delivered by our intervention teacher.

-- Reading support group to boost comprehension skills (based on the novel Holes).
+- Reading support group to boost comprehension skills including using Reading Plus.

-- Maths intervention focused on boosting fundamental arithmetic and number skills.
+- Maths intervention focused on boosting fundamental arithmetic and number skills including Maths Whizz tutoring.

 - Additional in-class maths support for pupils who did not meet the expected standard.